Posted on: 23 May 2016

 Including rental period, rental price, security responsibilities and maintenance responsibilities

-- Necessary money has been raised to exchange and complete the transaction
+• Necessary monies have been raised to exchange and complete the transaction

 Completion is usually around one month after the initial exchange of contracts and this date should be clearly noted in the Head of Terms.

-Tip: When purchasing a commercial property, it is usually the responsibility of the buyer to insure the property between the exchange of contacts and completion.
+When purchasing a commercial property, it is usually the responsibility of the buyer to insure the property between the exchange of contracts stage and completion.
 This is usually highlighted in the Head of Terms.

 The information and tools contained in this guide are of a general informational nature and should not be relied upon as being suitable for any specific set of circumstances.
 We have used reasonable endeavours to ensure the accuracy and completeness of the contents but the information and tools do not constitute professional advice and must not be relied upon as such.
 To the extent permitted by law, we do not accept responsibility for any loss which may arise from reliance on the information or tools in our Insight Hub.